larryturner/diamondback/readme.rst

    request constraints.
 Caching may be useful in environments with intermittent or inconsistent network connectivity.
 If caching is enabled, delete, patch, and put requests are cached when a service is not live, and sent in order during a subsequent request when a service is live.
-Requests are retried up to a specified count if status 5xx is returned indicating a service error.

 `commons <https://larryturner.github.io/diamondback/diamondback.commons>`__
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^